Healthy New Towns

 - To access the New Models of Care slides from the stakeholder event click here [pdf document]

-- An early first step is the local acute trust realigning its community services to clusters of practices e.g. district nurses, community matrons etc. Work is ongoing to establish what should be delivered at GP practice level, what needs to be provided at hub or cluster level and what makes more sense to deliver once across Darlington.
+- An early first step is the local acute trust realigning its community services to clusters of practices e.g. district nurses, community matrons etc. Work is ongoing to establish what should be delivered at GP practice level, what needs to be provided at hub or cluster level (a group of practices working together) and what makes more sense to deliver once across Darlington.

-- The CCG is developing a programme of health coaching to facilitate behaviour change to support clinical staff to empower patients/residents to take more control and self-manage; this will also be assisted by the development of social prescribing locally.
+- The CCG is developing a programme of health coaching to facilitate behaviour change to support clinical staff to empower patients/residents to take more control and self-manage.

 - We are undertaking some exciting work with Durham University to formulate a model that helps us predict planned and unplanned care needs for our local populations better, so that in turn integrated teams can be planned around those needs.